WMD-group/.github/profile/README.md

 * [Artificial Intelligence Network](https://www.imperial.ac.uk/artificial-intelligence)

-Our specialisation is data-driven materials design and optimisation using open-source tools.
+Our focus is data-driven materials design and optimisation for renewable energy applications using open-source tools.